 You should regularly run the "myquota" command in a Linux shell to see how much disk quota that you have left.

-This command is helpful in watching how much disk quota space you are using in a tabular form showing how much space you have versus how much you have used and including the percent along with it.
-Please note that the numbers shown are in kilobytes, not Megabytes or Gigabytes.
-To run the "fs lq" command, simply type "fs lq" in a Mosaic Linux terminal command console.
+The "quota -s" command is helpful in watching how much disk quota space you are using in a tabular form showing how much space you have versus how much you have used and includes your soft quota, hard quota limit, and grace period.
+Please note that the numbers with a "M" after them are in Megabytes.
+To run the "quota -s" command, simply type "quota -s" in a Mosaic Linux terminal command console.

 Determining What Shell You Are In